fr3fou/gone/README.md

 # gone

 A simple neural network library in Go from scratch.
-0 dependencies.
+0 dependencies\*

+_there are 0 neural network related dependencies, the only dependencies are for testing ([stretchr/testify](github.com/stretchr/testify)) and for persistence ([golang/protobuf](github.com/golang/protobuf))_

 ## Example